 The flags had stopped waving; tensions were high, tempers were short, and the people of Bristol were looking for someone to blame.
 The Clippies were in the firing line.

-With 2020 marking one hundred years since the Bristol Tramway Riots, and whilst we navigate a global pandemic one century on, we decided to create a documentary to explore this important piece of Bristol history, through the eyes of acta’s community performers.
+2020 marked one hundred years since the Bristol Tramway Riots, and whilst we navigate a global pandemic one century on, we decided to create a documentary to explore this important piece of Bristol history, through the eyes of acta’s community performers.

 The play itself is about women, and women’s rights – to work, to have equal pay, to be respected and treated well – and it highlights so much which has changed, but sadly, so much which has yet to change, in the last 100 years.
 Read more about the story behind “Clippies” and how it came about here.